Signaling Games in Multiple Dimensions: Geometric Properties of Equilibrium Solutions: Large Dimensions and a Rate-Distortion Theoretic Formulation of Cheap Talk

 If the bias term is zero in this problem, then we obtain a team theoretic problem since the corresponding distortion values are identical at the encoder and decoder.
 We denote the corresponding rate and distortion values by $R_T$ and $D_T$, respectively, where the subscript refers to the fact that the setup is team theoretic.

-While we leave the study of Problem~1 for general sources for future work, the Gaussian case is completely solvable.
-Our result in the previous section shows that if the source distribution is Gaussian, one can apply a suitable transformation of variables to obtain an equivalent problem for which the encoder has bias only for a single random variable.
-The following theorem uses this idea to relate achievable rate and distortion values of the original problem to that of a team theoretic problem.
-Before presenting the theorem, we note that at a Nash equilibrium we have $\mathbb{E}[\sum_{i=1}^n(M_i-U_i-b)^2]=\mathbb{E}[\sum_{i=1}^n(M_i-U_i)^2]+b^2n$.
+While we leave the study of Problem~\ref{problemRateDistortion} for general sources for future work, the Gaussian case is completely solvable.
+Our result in the previous section shows that if the source distribution is Gaussian, one can apply a suitable transformation of variables to obtain an equivalent problem for which the encoder has a bias only for a single random variable.
+We use this idea to relate achievable rate and distortion values of the original problem to that of a team theoretic problem.
+Before presenting this result, we note that at a Nash equilibrium we have $\mathbb{E}[\sum_{i=1}^n(M_i-U_i-b)^2]=\mathbb{E}[\sum_{i=1}^n(M_i-U_i)^2]+b^2n$.
 Thus, we have the same rate region for any $D_e$ value satisfying $D_e\geq D_d+b^2$.
+The following theorem characterizes achievable rates and distortion values for Problem~\ref{problemRateDistortion} with Gaussian sources.
+See Appendix~\ref{proof:infoTheoretic} for a proof.

 \begin{thm} Consider the multi-dimensional cheap talk problem with i.i.d.
 Gaussian sources where the bias term $b$ is the same at each dimension.
 Suppose that a rate and a distortion pair $(R_T,D_T)$ is achievable for the team theoretic problem with a zero bias.
 Then, for the game theoretic problem with a non-zero bias, the following rate and distortion values are achievable: